-But back to the business at hand, which is telling you about New Orleans’ most famous cocktail and a favorite of party-goers celebrating Mardi Gras: the Hurricane!
+Hurricanes are New Orleans’ most famous cocktail and a favorite of party-goers celebrating Mardi Gras in the French Quarter.
 And no, I’m not talking about the windy weather phenomenon that periodically sweeps through the Gulf Coast.

 Legend has it that the Hurricane got its name because the cocktail was first served in the glass piece of a hurricane lamp.
 And, as they say, the rest is history.

 This recipe can easily be doubled or tripled to make as much as you need.